ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.7** RPP MUST support zero or more IP addresses (IPv4 or IPv6) for host objects.
 Addresses MUST be syntactically valid, normalised, and unique within the host.
 Maximum counts and any disallowed ranges (e.g., [@!RFC1918]) are server policy.

-**H1.8** RPP MUST enforce referential integrity.
-A host referenced by any domain (linked) MUST NOT be deleted.
-Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include an attribute with information about linked objects

 **H1.9** RPP MUST provide functional equivalents for EPP host status values (e.g., ok, linked, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.

 ### Operations

-**H2.1** RPP MUST support operations (commands) for Host objects as defined in [@!RFC5732], with partial update semantics available to allow for efficient updates.
+**H2.1** RPP MUST RPP MUST provide operations to check, create, read, update and delete host objects as defined in [@!RFC5732], with partial update semantics available to allow for efficient updates.
+Transfer operation of subordinate host object MUST be implicit with the transfer operation of parent domain name.

 **H2.2** RPP SHOULD support searching and listing hosts filtered by name (exact/prefix), IP address, and sponsoring client, with pagination, the server MAY use a maximum limit on results.

 **H2.3** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a host; servers MUST enforce authorisation.

+**H2.4** RPP MUST assure that in-bailiwick host objects are created and managed by the same sponsoting client as the parent domain name.

+**H2.5** RPP MUST enforce referential integrity.
+A host referenced by any domain (linked) MUST NOT be deleted.
+Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include an attribute with information about linked objects.
+RPP MUST allow for safe deletion of referenced hosts - with grace period, restore and prior removal of references as recommended in [@!I-D.ietf-regext-epp-delete-bcp].

-**H2.4** RPP MUST prevent creation of duplicate hosts within a registry namespace (TLD) and return a conflict on collision.
+**H2.6** RPP MUST prevent creation of duplicate hosts within a registry namespace (TLD) and return a conflict on collision.

 ### Data Representation